 Detections of PFOS at the Glen Head well in Glen Head at 17 ppt.
 New York American Water is installing treatment to remove PFOS from water supplied by the Glen Head well through granular activated carbon filtration.
 New York American Water has obtained key regulatory approvals and anticipates starting construction of the granular activated carbon treatment this winter.
 It is important to note that the Glen Head well is a secondary well used during periods of high water demand (typically the summer).
 The majority of water served to our SA 2: North Shore customers comes from the Sea Cliff well which does not have detections of emerging compounds.
 New York American Water will limit, to the extent possible, use of the Glen Head well as we construct treatment.

 Detections of PFOA/PFOS in the Dykeer system that serves The Willows community in Somers.
-New York American Water is pursuing the appropriate treatment for this site.
+New York American Water is pursuing granular activated carbon filtration treatment for this site.

 Detections of 1,4-Dioxane at Plant #16 in Roosevelt.
 This plant was taken out of service in October 2019 and is not being used.